dfelinto/blender-manual/manual/addons/add_curve/curve_tools.rst

 Birail
    It creates a surface from a profile and two paths.
-   The order in which you select the curves and its direction is important to make this work right.
+   The order in which you select the curves and its direction is important to make this function properly.
 Convert Bézier to Surface
    Convert the selected curve to a NURBS surface.
 Convert Faces to Bézier